 Bold and italicized assignments in parentheses are due on the day for which they are listed.
-Unscheduled quizzes are a possibility for each reading assignment.

 Email Policy:

 Due to privacy concerns, the teacher will not discuss grades through email.
 If you would like to talk about your grades or assignments, please make an appointment (using email, if necessary) for this purpose.
 (See the teacher schedule at the beginning of the syllabus.)